PatrickRWright/R_package_validation/README.md

 ## Versioning

-All user requirements, functional specifications and tests need to be compiled into individual version controlled documents (one per class).
+All user requirements, functional specifications and tests need to be compiled into individual version controlled documents (one per class) and released together with every official release of the software.

 ## Risk assessment